alvarotrigo/fullPage.js/README.md

 ### credits

 (default `{enabled: true, label: 'Made with fullpage.js', position: 'right'}`).
 Defines whether to use fullPage.js credits.
-As per clause 0, 4, 5 and 7 of the GPLv3 licecense, those using fullPage.js under the GPLv3 are required to give prominent notice that fullPage.js is in use.
-We recommend including attribution by keeping this option enabled.
+As per clause 0, 4, 5 and 7 of the GPLv3 licecense, those using fullPage. js under the GPLv3 are required to give prominent notice that fullPage.js is in use.
+We recommend including attribution by keeping this option enabled. **Note:** This option requires a valid value `licenseKey` value.

 ## Methods
 You can see them in action [here](https://alvarotrigo.com/fullPage/examples/methods.html)